 Karnataka colleges are affiliated to Rajiv Gandhi University of Health Sciences (RGUHS) or deemed universities like Manipal, NITTE, and JSS.
 All RGUHS-affiliated colleges follow a standardised syllabus, making credit transfer and NEXT/NEET-PG preparation uniform across colleges.

-Maharashtra — Management Quota MBBS Options for 420–550 NEET
+Maharashtra — Management Quota MBBS for the 500–600 NEET Band (entry floors from ~420)

 College